-IN WITNESS WHEREOF, the respective plenipotentiaries have signed this Additional Protocol.
+IN WITNESS WHEREOF, the undersigned, duly authorized by their respective Governments, have signed this Additional Protocol.

-DONE in Brussels on the $10^{12}$ day of 2003, in two originals, each in the English and Czech languages, each text having equal validity.
+DONE in duplicate at Brussels on the $^{22^{nol}}$ day of 500 day of 500 , 2003 in the English and Slovak languages, both texts being equally authentic.

-FOR THE UNITED STATES OF AMERICA:
+STATES OF AMERICA: